kelly-findley/kelly-findley.github.io/index.md

 I'm a [Teaching Assistant Professor](https://stat.illinois.edu/directory/profile/kfindley){:target="_blank"} of Statistics at the University of Illinois at Urbana-Champaign.
 I specialize in creating curricular materials that are 1) scaleable to large classes, 2) accessible to students with different preparation levels, and 3) conceptually-driven toward core statistical ideas.

 Much of my time at Illinois has been invested in redesigning our Introduction to Biostatistics course--an accelerated introductory course with applications relevant for students pursuing careers in the medical field.
-My course notes, as well as the lab assignments I use for these courses are shared under my Teaching Materials page and may be used and adapted freely!
+My course notes and lab assignments are shared under my Teaching Materials page and may be used and adapted freely!

 ## Research